Q: Where can I download the H2 Chemistry data booklet 2026 for 9476?

 Note on syllabus codes: If you're searching for “9729 data booklet”, note that SEAB lists 9729 as an outgoing syllabus (marked “last year of exam in 2026”) while the 2026 Chemistry Data Booklet download is labelled 8873/9476/9813.
 Always verify against the official SEAB page.

-Status: SEAB Chemistry Data Booklet (8873/9476/9813) last checked 2026-01-13 (PDF last modified 2026-01-13).
+Status: SEAB's current Chemistry Data Booklet is labelled 8873/9476/9813 and states that it is for use from 2026 in all papers except practical examinations.
 The same clean booklet is supplied for written papers; annotated copies are not allowed in exams.

 Choose the correct value/definition from the official booklet instead of memory defaults.